Applications to Verbier Festival Artist Training Programmes are now closed.

 Mountain hike, kayaking and fondue lunch break in the Alps*

 Activities include group games, swimming, movie nights, kayaking, ropes course, volleyball, indoor Olympics, talent night, bowling, etc.

 *All activities are under the supervision of qualified, experienced camp leaders with First Aid training.
 Specialized activities will be run and overseen by staff with recognised qualifications.

-The Verbier Festival provides high quality accommodation to VFJO musicians, in partnership with reputable summer camp organiser, Altitude.
-Traditional Swiss chalets have been specially selected to welcome the musicians in style, comfort and within proximity to festival concerts and masterclasses.
+The Verbier Festival provides high quality accommodation to VFJO musicians, in partnership with reputable summer camp organiser, Altitude International Summer Camps.
+Traditional Swiss chalets have been specially selected to welcome the musicians in style, comfort and within proximity to Festival concerts and masterclasses.